alknopfler/alknopfler.github.io/content/post/gh-actions-create-steps-dinamically/index.md

         data: "spoke3 - master 2"
 ```

 The idea is create a step for each cluster and show the name of the cluster in the step name.
 This is a basic example, because I want just to show how to use the "matrix" feature.
-With this information, you could extend the example to use the yaml file information to create new tasks inside the step generated dinamically.
+With this information, you could extend the example to use the yaml file information to create new tasks inside the step generated dynamically.
 I will just show the name of the cluster in the step name.

 To use the matrix feature we need to create a yaml file inside the directory `.github/workflows` to create a new workflow: